 You want to save your favourite books from childhood to give to your kids or grandkids someday, but storing them in the garage isn’t the best solution.
-Silverfish are insects that thrive in dark, damp environments such as garages, basements and crawl spaces and the bugs love to feast on starchy substances, such as the glue that binds books.
+Silverfish are insects that thrive in dark, damp environments such as garages, basements and crawl spaces, and the bugs love to feast on starchy substances—including the glue that binds books.

 While firewood may be an important year-round staple in your home or backyard, it’s also a magnet for pests that will happily make the jump into the house.
-So store firewood at least 20 feet away from the house—that includes the garage—and only bring in as much as is necessary.
-Find out which pests could be hiding in your attic.
+Be sure to store firewood at least 6 metres (20 feet) away from the house—that includes the garage—and only bring in as much as is necessary.

+It’s tempting to stash sleeping bags with other camping supplies in the garage, but you’ll regret it.
 Fluctuating temperatures and humidity are not ideal conditions for storing fabric.
-It can get moldy, and rodents love to chew it.
-It’s tempting to stash sleeping bags with other non-fabric camping supplies in the garage, but don’t do it!
-Store sleeping bags, clothes and other fabric items inside your house.
+It can get moldy, and makes an ideal nest for rodents.
+Instead, store sleeping bags and other fabric items inside your house.

-Find out the 13 things your exterminator wishes you knew.
+Find out the 13 secrets your exterminator wants you to know.

 Your child’s favourite toys—especially stuffed animals and other plush toys—should be stored in an area other than the garage.
-Dust mites, other insects and even mice may have their way with the toys if given the chance.
+Dust mites, other insects and even mice will trash these childhood treasures if given the chance.
 If you must store toys in the garage, make sure they are secured in airtight containers.

 A propane tank is usually safe, but if it happens to leak in an enclosed space such as your garage, any small spark—even starting your car—can cause a fire.
-So never store your propane tanks in your garage.
+Make it a point to never store propane tanks in your garage.

-Printed photos (especially those that don’t have digital copies) should never be stored in the garage; heat, cold and humidity will quickly ruin those cherished memories.
-These Marie Kondo organization tips will change your life in minutes.
+Printed photos (especially those that don’t have digital copies) should never be stored in the garage.
+Extreme heat, cold and humidity will quickly ruin those cherished memories.

 Important Papers and Files

 Consider storing your old clothing—whether your favourite dresses, winter coats or sweaters—some place other than the garage.
-Clothes are prone to moth infestations.
-Fur and leather also don’t hold up well when stored in damp areas.
-Keep clothing in sealed plastic bags and store in another area of the home.
-Don’t miss these other tips for storing your summer wardrobe.
+Clothes are prone to moth infestations, while fur and leather can be damaged by dampness and high humidity.
+Keep clothing in sealed plastic bags and store indoors.

 Rugs and Carpeting

-Rolled up rugs and carpeting make great homes for insects and mice so they’re things you should never store in your garage.
+Rolled up rugs and carpeting make great homes for insects and mice.
 The rug and carpet fibres will also absorb moisture and odour, which may ruin them if left for long periods.
-Next, check out 11 genius DIY storage tricks that make your garage work harder!